arcana-lab/noelleGym/README.md

 #### SUBMISSION

-A few SPEC CPU2017 benchmarks are evaluated for this set of experiments/results.
+A few SPEC CPU2017 benchmarks are evaluated for this set of experiments/results (omnetpp_r, perlbench_r, x264_r, blender_r, parest_r).
 Warning: each of these benchmarks will take several days to compile and run for all configurations required by the NOELLE paper (total of 12 days).

 To generate the SUBMISSION results, then first generate MINIMAL, and then do the following: